groonga/groonga/doc/source/reference/commands/load.rst

 ``values``

-  It specifies values loaded to records.
+  Specifies values loaded to records.
   Values should satisfy ``input_type`` format.
   If you specify "json" as ``input_type``, you can choose a format from below: